skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 nation of people could become so full of lust for gold that they would poison their own farmlands in the mining of it?
 Why did people not flee the lands when war came, even when their defeat was sure?
-What would make even the gentle Elves stand and fight to the death over mere treasure?*
+What would make even the gentle elves stand and fight to the death over mere treasure?*

 *I implore you, the reader: Do not take any of the treasure of Khelberg